NEED A PACEMAKER SURVEY / MEDICAL DEVICE ELECTROMAGNETIC INTERFERENCE (EMI) ENVIRONMENTAL SITE SURVEY?

 Implanted pacemakers, implantable defibrillators, EEG, (electroencephalograms) electrocardiograms, neuromodulation devices, neurostimulators including SCS (Spinal Cord Stimulators), ambulatory EKG (Holter Units), ICDs, (Implantable Cardioverter-Defibrillator) Medtronic Strata CSF valve shunts, PA (Pulmonary Artery) pressure sensors, CRTs (Cardiac Re-Synchronization Therapy devices including CRT-D Defibrillator CRT-P Pacemaker), IPGs, (Implantable Pulse Generators) Vagus Nerve Stimulation / Stimulators, (VNS) Deep Brain Stimulators (DBS) and external medical instruments such as insulin infusion pumps are susceptible to a variety of EMFs, (electromagnetic fields) EMI (Electromagnetic Interference) and electrostatic discharge (ESD) events.

-TYPICAL PACEMAKER SERVICE AREAS: Houston, Texas, Michigan, Iowa but other states and International Available
+TYPICAL PACEMAKER SERVICE AREAS: Houston, Austin, Dallas, Texas, Michigan, Iowa as well as other states and International travel available

 NEED A PACEMAKER / BIOMEDICAL EMF SURVEY QUOTE?

 Please provide the following information:

 1) Physical address of facility and basic layout relevant to employee duties including rough square footage involved (Scope of Work)

 2) Contact information including email, best phone number(s)

 3) Company name and nature of business